sampie777/obs-scene-timer/README.md

 ### Properties

 In the same directory as the _.jar_ file, the _user.properties_ can be found.
 Every time the application runs, it will load its configuration from this file.
 You can edit this file in your favorite editor.
-By editing the properties in the GUI via File -> Settings, the new values will also be saved to this _user.properties_ file.
+By editing the properties in the GUI via Application menu -> Settings, the new values will also be saved to this _user.properties_ file.
 By deleting this file, all properties are reset to default.

 Don't run the application while editing the _user.properties_ file (and before saving your changes), as your changes won't be loaded until the next launch of the application.
 Also, the application will overwrite your changes if it is still running.
-If you need to edit the properties during application execution, use the GUI: File -> Settings.
+If you need to edit the properties during application execution, use the GUI: Application menu -> Settings.
 Note that some settings still require application restart.

 #### Explanation